dentarg/auth0-blog/_posts/2016-10-17-sso-login-key-benefits-and-implementation.markdown

 Why should you implement **SSO login**?
 What are the benefits of SSO login?
 How does it increase your product's conversion rate?
 These are some of the benefits of SSO login:

-* Eliminating the time spent re-entering user credentials, thus improving productivity for users and increasing conversion rates for product owners, which means your internal employees and your external users don't have to go through the hassle of maintaining and remembering yet another set of credentials
+* Eliminate the time spent re-entering user credentials, thus improving productivity for users and increasing conversion rates for product owners, which means your internal employees and your external users don't have to go through the hassle of maintaining and remembering yet another set of credentials
-* Eliminating password fatigue from having to store or remember different usernames and passwords
+* Eliminate password fatigue from having to store or remember different usernames and passwords
-* Reducing complaints about password problems, thus reducing the costs associated with setting up several helpdesk systems for password-reset issues, invalid credentials, etc.
+* Reduce complaints about password problems, thus reducing the costs associated with setting up several helpdesk systems for password-reset issues, invalid credentials, etc.
-* Minimizing [phishing](https://en.wikipedia.org/wiki/Phishing), thus improving security
+* Minimize [phishing](https://en.wikipedia.org/wiki/Phishing), thus improving security
-* Streamlining the local, desktop, and remote application workflows, thus improving users' productive capacity
+* Streamlines the local, desktop, and remote application workflows, thus improving users' productive capacity

 ## How SSO Login Works